-If your mission is to travel to new places then sign up for websites like TrustedHouseSitters.com which has a big list of houses and covers many countries.
+If your mission is to travel to new places, then sign up for a website like TrustedHouseSitters.com, which has a big list of houses and covers many countries.

 Create a stellar profile

 All these websites are like matchmaking sites.
-The better your profile is, the chances are better for you to get the house sitting job.
-Being as descriptive as you can in your profile about your past house sitting jobs, highlighting your soft skills like good with pets or excellent gardening skills, etc. can make a positive impact on the house owner.
+The better your profile is, the better your chances are of getting the house sitting job.
+Being as descriptive as you can be in your profile about your past house sitting jobs, highlighting your soft skills like good with pets or excellent gardening skills, etc. can make a positive impact on the house owner.

 Things to remember before you start house sitting

-Getting a background check organized in advance is best to have more house sitting jobs as most of these websites ask for background checks.
+- Getting a background check organized in advance will give you a better chance of getting more house sitting jobs as most of these websites ask for background checks.

-Many of these websites have their house sitter terms and conditions, but most of the time house owners and house sitters make their own agreements, which is more convenient.
+- Many of these websites have house sitter terms and conditions, but most of the time, house owners and house sitters make their own agreements, which is more convenient.

-Always check the requirements and do your research before you agree for any house sitting gigs.
+- Always check the requirements and do your research before you agree to any house sitting gigs.
 Personal safety is most important if you are going to live in a new place for a more extended period.

-They are great ways to cut down costs if you are a frequent traveler as major tourist destinations like Europe have super hefty hotel charges.
+- It is a great way to cut down costs if you are a frequent traveler as major tourist destinations like Europe have super hefty hotel charges.

-There is an initial investment to sign up for all these websites which might be hard if you are tight on budget.
+- There is an initial investment to sign up for all these websites, which might be hard if you are on a tight budget.

-If you are not a pet lover, taking care of pets can be little harder (most of these house sitting gigs come with pets)
+- If you are not a pet lover, taking care of pets can be a little harder (most of these house sitting gigs come with pets).

 House sitting is great for many reasons like cutting down costs, saving rent, living in a new place, etc. It can put money back in your pocket if you are a frequent traveler with no expenses for accommodation at all.